neuralmagic/deepsparse/docs/llms/README.md

 ## Try It Now

 The following examples demonstrate how to use the MPT models on DeepSparse.
-[Checkout the user guide on `TextGeneration`](text-generation-pipeline.md) for detailed usage instructions.

 Make sure you have the nightly build of DeepSparse installed: